nodejs/node/doc/api/debugger.markdown

     }, 1000);
     console.log('hello');

-Then once the debugger is run, it will break on line 4.
+Once the debugger is run, a breakpoint will occur at line 4:

     % node debug myscript.js
     < debugger listening on port 5858